jhealy/awesome/xamarin.md

 ## SOURCE CODE REPOS
 Case Studies - https://www.xamarin.com/resources/case-studies
 Mobile Samples from Xamarin - https://github.com/xamarin/mobile-samples - home of Tasky and LivePreviewer demos and other such stuff

+## IOS
+Unable to boot device in current state: Booted.
+Simulator won't start and just hangs.
+Switch to remote run from pc to mac and get this error.
+See https://stackoverflow.com/questions/24135067/unable-to-boot-device-in-current-state-booted for discussions.